Mission Viejo Felony DUI Attorney

 A DUI may be charged as a felony in the following situations:

-• Fourth or subsequent DUI within 10 years – California law allows prosecutors to elevate a fourth DUI offense to a felony.
+• Fourth or subsequent DUI within 10 years: California law allows prosecutors to elevate multiple DUI offenses, specifically four, to a felony.

-• Prior felony DUI conviction – If you have previously been convicted of felony DUI, any new DUI charge will automatically be treated as a felony, regardless of the circumstances.
+• Prior felony DUI conviction: If you have previously been convicted of felony DUI, any new DUI charge, including driving under the influence of drugs, will automatically be treated as a felony, regardless of the circumstances.

 Because felony DUIs involve heightened public safety concerns, the court treats them with far greater severity than misdemeanor cases.